karamalashkar/yourfeedback/README.md

 <img src="./readme/title2.svg"/>

-> The website is a admin panel used by businesses to check allthings related to their feedback system.
-Admin can view the total number of feedback and discount in week, month, year.
-Also can check the all the feedback, and discounts.
-Admin can also update his profile informations.
->
-> The mobile application is used by user to view all nearst businesses and make feedback.
-User can seach for any business, view the feedback that he maked, check if he got a discount.
+> Your feedback is an application can be used by small businesses to get feedback from its customer.
+To make a feedback, user should use the mobile application, and get the feedback code from the market to be able to make one.
+If the user make a good feedback, he/she will get a discount from the business.
+To check feedback and discounts, business owner has a website so he/she can view the number of feedback and discounts, the answers of each user, and more information about each discount offered.

 ### User Stories
 - As a user, I want to make a feedback, so that I can find the nearset businesses and submit my feedback
-- As a user, I want to know the businesses which I submitted my feedback, so that I can find it in feedback screen
+- As a user, I want to view the businesses I have given my feedback to, so that I can find it in feedback screen
 - As a user, I want to know if I got a discount, so that I can find it in discount screen
-- As a user, I want to search for any business, so that I can view its bio and make a feedback
+- As a user, I want to search for any business, so that I can view its bio and give my feedback
+- As a user, I want to find the number of feedback and discounts I have, so that I can view it on my profile screen

+- As a business owner, I want to know how many feedback I received, so that I can view it on my home screen
+- As a business owner, I want to know how many discount I offered, so that I can view it on my home screen
+- As a business owner, I want to know the number of feedback per week, month, year, so that I can view it on my home screen in the chart
+- As a business owner, I want to know the number of discount per week, month, year, so that I can view it on my home screen in the chart
+- As a business owner, I want to view users feedback, so that I can know their opinion
+- As a business owner, I want to view the information of the discounts offered including the receiver's name and value, so that I can check it on my discount page
+- As a business owner, I want to edit my profile, so that I can share information about my business

 <br><br>